sparky3387/tyan-bmc-cert-python/README.md

-# tyan-bmc-cert
+# tyan-bmc-cert-python

-This is a quick-and-dirty command line utility for uploading certs to an AST2500 BMC/IPMI.
+This is another quick-and-dirty command line utility for uploading certs to an AST2500 BMC/IPMI (Python version of mwstowes script).

 While the Baseboard Management Controller supports somebody logging in and uploading a cert interactively, this is less than ideal for automation, especially when using [Let's Encrypt certificates](https://letsencrypt.org/), which generally get updated every 60 days or so.